diggahdee/diggahdee.github.io/_posts/questions-think-abouts/2021-12-16-designed-to-love.md

 ---
 date:   2021-12-16 06:46:58 +0000
 layout: post
-title: We were all designed to love and be loved, we need God to show us how.
+title: We were all designed to love and be loved, we just need God to show us how.
 subtitle: Dig Deep - Think About It...
 # description:
 image: /assets/images/dig-deep/love-design.jpeg